Statement of Compliance with the QCA Corporate Governance Code

 Upon commencement of an employee’s contract, they are given an induction programme to provide them with all

 information relating to Company procedures and values.
-The Group operates from two offices, one in Cambridge in the UK and one in Gurgaon in India, and has a subsidiary in Stockholm, Sweden.
+The Group operates from two offices, one in Cambridge in the UK and one in Gurgaon in India, and has a subsidiary in Stockholm, Sweden (which has no employees).
 Our comprehensive set of policies and procedures, many of which fall under the Company’s ISO accredited procedures, cover all of our operations.
 They are constantly updated and communicated to relevant employees and everyone else working on our sites.
-Details of these policies can be found on pages 18-19 of the 2022 Annual Report.
-During FY22 the Company was focussed on the health and safety of employees and setting up policies to comply with social distancing guidance set by governments around the world as a result of the COVID-19 outbreak.
-Employees worked from home for most of the pandemic, with safe, socially distanced access to offices where work could not be performed remotely.
-The Group did not furlough any employees as a result of business requirements.
+Details of these policies can be found on pages 26-28 of the FY2024 Annual Report.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board